claraberger0/GNARmodelling/README.md

 </div>

-This project was carried out in collaboration with [[Aurora Energy Research](https://auroraer.com/)].
+This project was carried out in collaboration with [Aurora Energy Research](https://auroraer.com/).

 <!-- ABOUT THE PROJECT -->
 ## About The Project